 Many local and state law enforcement agencies participating in the UCR Program submit their UCR data via the more comprehensive National Incident-Based Reporting System (NIBRS).
 NIBRS provides agencies the opportunity to submit additional details about each criminal incident in 23 broad categories of offenses.
-NIBRS furnishes incident and offense data as well as characteristics of all victims, offenders, and arrestees (age, sex, race and ethnicity, and victim-offender relationships).
-The collection includes weapons data, location types, drug information, property descriptions, and the type of criminal activity or gang involvement.
-Because this data is more elaborate, it offers the ability for greater analysis.
+NIBRS furnishes incident and offense data as well as characteristics of all victims, offenders, and arrestees (age, sex, race, and ethnicity; and victim-offender relationships).
+The collection includes weapons data, location types, drug information, property descriptions, the type of criminal activity or gang involvement; and it offers the ability for greater analysis.